 Other downsides: the handle has no grip and feels a bit slippery, and the magnet designed to hold the handle upright is too weak to hold it fully extended, so it will come crashing down.

-If you don’t need a beach wagon that folds, Radio Flyer also makes the Radio Flyer Ultimate Comfort Wagon ($158 on Amazon), which has plastic sides, air tires, and a UV blocking canopy.
+If you don’t need a wagon that folds, Radio Flyer also makes the Radio Flyer Deluxe All-Terrain Pathfinder Wagon ($162 at Walmart), which has plastic sides, air tires, and a UV blocking canopy.

-If you prefer your kids’ wagons with a “vintage” look, Radio Flyer also make the classic All-Terrain Steel & Wood Wagon ($135 on Amazon), which lacks a canopy and the outer storage pockets of the others, but gets points for its simplicity and ruggedness.
+If you prefer your kids’ wagons with a “vintage” look, Radio Flyer also make the classic All-Terrain Steel & Wood Wagon ($191 at Walmart), which lacks a canopy and the outer storage pockets of the others, but gets points for its simplicity and ruggedness.
 Melissa has this wagon and is very happy with how it handles on sand – and how much beach gear she can cram inside it!

-The Hauck Wagon, because it lacks seat belts, is intended for your older kids who don’t need to be strapped in when going for a ride (they recommend ages 3 and up).
-It’s made with a foldable steel tube and a hand washable fabric that’ll fit in the trunk of any average sized car.
+The Hauck Wagon is something in between the cheaper wagons (mentioned above) and the nicer stroller-wagons, which tend to be $450+ (mentioned below).
+Because it lacks seat belts, it’s intended for your older kids who don’t need to be strapped in when going for a ride (they recommend ages 3 and up).
+It’s made with a foldable steel tube and a hand washable fabric that’ll fit in the trunk of any average-sized car.